AEB-labs/graphql-weaver/README.md

      }]
 });
 ```
-This assumes the library schema has a field `Song` which accepts a `id` argument, and the recommendations schema has a type `Recommendation` with a field `song` which contains the song id.
+This assumes the library schema has a field `Song` with argument `id`, and the recommendations schema has a type `Recommendation` with a field `song` which contains the song id.
 Then, you can query the recommendations with all song information like this:

 ```graphql
 query {